-The complex links between disability, poverty and development have been increasingly acknowledged within development discourses and research in recent years.
-Poverty is regarded as both a 'cause' and a 'consequence' of disability (DfID, 2000).
-Although reliable statistical data on the incidence of disability/impairment is not widely available and there is no agreed consensus on how disability should be defined, over a billion people worldwide (15% of the global population) live with disability (WHO, 2011).
-The majority of the global population of disabled people (80%) live in low and middle income countries, which often have limited resources available to meet their needs.
+The complex links between disability, poverty and development have been increasingly acknowledged within development discourses and research.
+Poverty exacerbates and/or intensifies impairment or vulnerability to its effects, while the barriers faced by disabled people result in a greater chance of experiencing intense poverty (Grech, 2016).
+Although reliable statistical data on the incidence of disability/impairment is not widely available and there is no agreed consensus on how disability should be defined and measured, it is estimated that over a billion people worldwide (15% of the global population) live with a disability (WHO and World Bank, 2011).
+The majority of the global population of disabled people (80%) live in low and middle income countries, which often have limited resources to meet their needs.
 Furthermore, disabled people are disproportionately represented among the numbers of people living in chronic poverty.
-The high rates of impairment and preventable illness in the global South are largely caused by malnutrition, poverty, lack of access to sanitation, safe drinking water, healthcare and other services, hazardous work, landmines and armed conflict (Yeo and Moore, 2003; McEwan and Butler, 2007).
+The high rates of impairment and preventable illness in the global South are largely caused by malnutrition, poverty, lack of access to sanitation, safe drinking water, healthcare and other services, hazardous work, landmines, armed conflict, structural violence and inequalities.

 Being poor also increases the likelihood of an individual experiencing ill health and becoming disabled (Yeo and Moore, 2003).
-Childhood impairment, for example, is often caused by preventable injuries and illnesses in homes and neighbourhoods that are related to poor living conditions, inadequate access to healthcare and sanitation and accidents among working children (McEwan and Butler, 2007).
+Childhood impairment is often caused by preventable injuries and illnesses in homes and neighbourhoods that are related to poor living conditions, inadequate access to healthcare and sanitation and accidents among working children (McEwan and Butler, 2007).
 Many disabled children are denied access to education, due largely to the fact that education systems in the global South lack the resources and skills to include disabled students within mainstream educational settings and adequately meet the needs of disabled students.
 This in turn leads to high levels of illiteracy, reduced skills and employment opportunities for disabled people in adulthood, perpetuating the cycle of poverty from one generation to the next (Yeo and Moore, 2003).
 Disabled women and girls often experience multiple disadvantages, on the basis of their gender and disability, and are particularly vulnerable to abuse, chronic poverty and exclusion.